amit9058807381/emotion-recommender-backend/README.md

 # Emotion-Based Recommendation System — Backend

-An AI-powered recommendation system that detects a user's facial emotion and suggests personalized movies, music, and videos based on their mood.
+An AI-powered recommendation system that detects a user's facial emotion and suggests personalized movies, music, videos, quotes, short stories, and books based on their mood.

 ## Overview

-This backend service captures a user's emotion from a webcam image, uses an AI emotion detection API to identify the mood, and returns curated recommendations (movies, music, videos) sourced from YouTube.
-It learns from user engagement over time — content the user previously selected for a given emotion is ranked higher on repeat visits.
+This backend service captures a user's emotion from a webcam image, uses an AI emotion detection API to identify the mood, and returns curated recommendations.
+Movies, videos, and music are sourced live from YouTube; quotes, short stories, and book suggestions are generated on the fly by Google's Gemini AI.
+The system learns from user engagement over time — content the user previously selected for a given emotion is ranked higher on repeat visits, and a full watch/selection history is available grouped by emotion.

 ## Tech Stack